GhadaElhusseini/MLDT_Project/README.md

 ## Installation

-Option A – Easiest:
+1. Option A – Easiest:
 Go to the project page → https://github.com/GhadaElhusseini/MLDT_Project Click Code → Download ZIP, then unzip it on your Desktop.

-1. **Clone the repository** - Option B – If you have Git installed:
+2. Option B - **Clone the repository** -  If you have Git installed:

 ```bash
 git clone https://github.com/GhadaElhusseini/MLDT_Project.git